kyegomez/Kosmos-X/README.md

 * Integrate flash attention inside the `torchscale/component/multihead_attention.py`

+* Integrate one write head is all you need

 * Look into integrating qk_norm

 * Prepare datasets, training strategies, and infrastructure for massive production level traning